Intersections

 For this show, we sought works that provide viewers with mathematical “aha” moments, use mathematics to illuminate facts about individuals or societies, or otherwise emphasize the humanistic aspects of mathematics: that is, the “aesthetic, cultural, historical, literary, pedagogical, philosophical [or] sociological aspects of mathematics as a human endeavour.” [source]

-We particularly welcomed pieces that have the potential for accompanying activities that are suitable for a general audience of all ages.
+We particularly welcomed pieces that have the potential for accompanying activities that are suitable for a general audience of all ages and levels of math interest.

-This show is being jointly produced by SUMM (Seattle Universal Math Museum) and MIVAL (Mercer Island Visual Arts League), with support from the City of Mercer Island.
+This show is jointly produced by SUMM and the Mercer Island Visual Arts League (MIVAL), with support from the City of Mercer Island.

 March 3, 2025 — April 25, 2025